Enterprise architecture is both the profession and the result of designing and building an enterprise such as a company.

 Workers are employees and contract hires who are organized in groups and who execute processes that requires a role they can fill.

-Groups organize workers according to expertise and responsibilities.
-Companies often organize their workers in groups that match their capability map.
+Teams organize workers according to expertise and responsibilities.
+Companies often organize their workers in teams that match their capability map.

 Facilities can be building on premises or remote (cloud) data centers.

-Hardware is local or remote equipment that runs software and stored data.
+Platforms are local or remote environments that runs software and stored data.

 Requirements are conditions that must be met by a software product.
 Requirements for functionality are best specified as use cases.